Guide To Unblocking Your Bathroom Sink

 If hot water isn’t doing the trick and you want to feel like a scientist while unclogging your bathroom sink drain, our next suggestion is worth checking out.
 Head to the kitchen, measure out one baking soda and vinegar cup and pour them simultaneously into the sink opening.

-The resultant, fizzy chemical reaction does the magic of breaking up clogs, especially the ones formed from the prolonged accumulation of organic matter.
+The resultant, fizzy chemical reaction breaks up clogs, especially those formed from the prolonged accumulation of organic matter.
 Wait 30 minutes to an hour, then flush the drain by pouring hot (not boiling) water.
-And run some more water to see if the flow has improved.
+Run some more water to see if the flow has improved.

 If you don’t have enough vinegar for this method and don’t feel like stepping out to get some, replace it with cooking salt and employ the same process.